BSM Interdisciplinary Studies Assessment (ISA)

 HOW MANY CREDITS MAY I ACQUIRE THROUGH THE ESSAY SUBMISSION PROCESS?

 You may earn a maximum of twenty-one (21) credits.
 Students may write up to seven (7) course equivalent essays that will earn three (3) credits each for meeting course equivalent standards; otherwise students receive no credit.
 Essays are worth three credits based on the number of credits students can earn through a CLEP exam or transfer credit.
+ISA essay submissions earn general elective credit only and are not eligible to earn University Core credit.
 Please consult your Academic Success Coach for additional information on options to meet graduation requirements.

 MAY I WRITE ESSAYS ON MORE THAN ONE TOPIC IN A GIVEN DISCIPLINE?